Updated: 27 Mar 2026

 -

 The Customer undertakes that it will use the Company’s services in compliance with the applicable laws and regulations, including obtaining lawful consent as required by the applicable laws.
-The Customer assumes full liability for collecting and processing Personal Data in compliance with the applicable laws.
+The Customer assumes full liability for collecting and processing Customer Personal Data in compliance with the applicable laws.

 -